maxbutevil/learn-rust/recursion/00-intro.md

 ### Why Recursion?

 After seeing all these examples, there's one question you may be asking: why not just use a loop?
-The answer is that these are simple, linear examples.
-There are *many* places where recursion is genuinely useful, and understanding these simple cases will help you understand the more practical ones.
+The answer is that these are simple, linear examples, where recursion is not really needed.
+However, there are *many* places where recursion is genuinely useful, and understanding these simple cases will help you understand the more practical ones.

+## Practice Problems
+Feel free to use helper functions.

-### Practice
+### Core Problems
 - Write a simple recursive function `int sum_squares(int n)` that returns the sum of the first n squares.
-For example, `sum_squares(3)` should return 1<sup>2</sup> + 2<sup>2</sup> + 3<sup>2</sup> = 14
+For example, 1<sup>2</sup> + 2<sup>2</sup> + 3<sup>2</sup> = 14, so `sum_squares(3)` should return 14.
-- Write a recursive function that returns the first odd number in a vector.
+- Write a recursive function `int first_odd(vector<int> v)` that returns the first odd number in a vector.
+If there are no odd numbers in the vector, return 0.
-- Need more
+- `[need more]`

+### Bonus Problems
+`[need some]`

 <!--
 - Write a recursive function `int vector_product(vector<int> v)` that returns the product of every value in the vector.